Milton Keynes Central railway station: Avanti West Coast

+Lumo

+The service between London Euston and Stirling operated by Lumo (an open-access operator owned by FirstGroup) calls here.

 Future services

 Chiltern Railways (East West Rail)

 In March 2025, Chiltern Railways announced that it had been appointed to operate passenger services on East West Rail between Oxford and Milton Keynes Central, via Oxford Parkway, Bicester Village, Winslow (newly constructed) and Bletchley.
-It expects the service to become operational in late 2025.
-A desire to extend services to and beyond remains unfulfilled because it depends on building a new alignment eastwards between Bedford and Cambridge: a preferred route has been chosen but (As of December 2021) awaits approval.
+It expected the service to become operational by late 2025, but a dispute with the rail unions (over a proposal for driver-only operation) continues to prevent commencement of the service.

 Former services

 Connex South Central

 In June 1997, Connex South Central began operating services between Gatwick Airport and Rugby, via the Brighton Main Line and West London Line.
 It was cut back to terminate at Milton Keynes in December 2000, before being withdrawn in May 2002 due to capacity constraints on the WCML while the latter was being upgraded.

 Southern

 Southern reintroduced the London orbital route service in February 2009, initially operating between Brighton and Milton Keynes Central; this was before being curtailed at its southern end to terminate at South Croydon and later at Clapham Junction.
 In May 2022, Southern cut its service back to terminate at Watford Junction, where passengers for stations north of Watford might transfer to Avanti West Coast or London Northwestern Railway services.